KevinEppacher/Eppacher_Master_Thesis/Sections/markdown/guiding_thread.md

     To evaluate the contribution of the proposed system, the following research questions are formulated.
     - Research Question 1:
         - How does integrating zero-shot semantic exploration and persistent 3D semantic mapping affect multi-object search performance and navigation efficiency compared to existing methods?
-        - Metrics: Success Rate (SR) and Success weighted by Path Length (SPL), Multi-Object Success Rate (MSR)
+        - Metrics: Performance is quantified in terms of task success and path efficiency, measured through Success Rate (SR), Success per Path Length (SPL), and Multi-Object Success Rate (MSR) relative to representative state-of-the-art systems such as OneMap, VLFM, and Pigeon.
     - Research Question 2:
         - How does the interaction between live exploration and accumulated semantic memory influence overall system performance?
         - Metrics: Varying the weighting factor between exploration and memory during graph node fusion to assess impacts on SR and SPL, identifying optimal trade-offs between reactivity and exploitation.